Built prior to 1900 by Arthur E Marks

 It didn’t last long.
 Charles Stanley died in 1893.
 Sumner continued on until his passing in 1906.
 His will passed our subject to George Fogg who was Sumner’s nephew by his sister Arabella.
 George was born in 1855.
 He married Octavia Roach, who was a little less than a year younger, in 1877.
 George had worked his way up through the ranks at John W Perkins’ wholesale drug business in Portland.
 By 1910 was a partner and was included in the company’s ad in the city directory for that year.

-George and Octavia had 3 sons, George, Charles and Sumner, who were living with them when they moved into 129 William Street.
+George and Octavia had 3 sons, George, Charles, and Sumner, who were living with them when they moved into 129 William Street.
 The Foggs lived there until 1918 when they sold the property to Arthur Chapman and decamped to the Loveitts Field neighborhood in South Portland.

 Arthur Chapman was a lawyer and former assistant US attorney when he and Agnes purchased 129 William Street from the Foggs.
-He was born to Albion and Bessie Chapman in 1873.
+He was born to Albion and Lizzie Chapman in 1873.
 His grandfather was the noted historian Leonard Bond Chapman.
 He graduated from Bowdoin College in 1895 and taught in local schools until he undertook the study of law in 1898.
 He was admitted to the Maine Bar in 1900.

 The dormers are equally impressive in the level of detail they display.
 They sit in shallow trays and have very fine moldings.
-They are surrounded by a intricate pilaster and entablature of somewhat Grecian style.
+They are surrounded by an intricate pilaster and entablature of somewhat Grecian style.
 The entablature is complete and carries a deep, closed, pediment with vertical (?) siding within.
 Note also the random ashlar granite of the chimney.

 The Chapmans raised 2 sons, Richard and Arthur Jr, at 129 William Street.
 They remained there until sometime around 1940 when Arthur’s name appears on some documents that state he was a resident of South Portland.
 He had purchased a lot in Loveitt’s Field in 1938.
 Chapman had served as a US Commissioner from 1917 to 1925 & was a justice on the Maine Superior Court when he and Agnes sold our subject in 1941.
 Arthur would serve on the Maine Supreme Court before his death in 1958.
 Agnes died in 1965.

 The dark color around the windows and other places would seem to be the color seen in the tax photo.
-At some point the house was resprayed with the lighter color we see now.
+At some point, the house was resprayed with the lighter color we see now.
 I have to wonder if they just masked over shutters on the bay window?!

 The Chapmans sold the house to Constance Dorfman.
 Constance grew up on Spruce Street in the West End.
 She was 20 years old and attending Wellesley College when she purchased our subject.
 She transferred the house to her mother in 1942 which was the year she graduated and married Daniel Hoffert.
 Paulene Dorfman sold the home to Eugene and Carolyn Davis in 1950.
 When they sold it to Paul and Marjorie Berry in 1955, the deed specified